gassparr/obsidian/Personal/CV.md

 - Responsible training personnel
 - Collaborated with sales associates to expand the KpK services network
-- Set up, meetings and dates for technical services
+- Protocol set up for technical services
+- Consult on correct chemical use and procedure

 ## Skills